yhmchen/2-flavor-solar-neutrino-oscillation/README.md

 - Ensure the BP2000 electron density model file is available.
 - Run the script to obtain probability curves and visualize the results.

-> ⚠️ Note: This repository is for **learning and educational purposes**.
+> ⚠️ Note:  This repository is intended for research preparation and self-study.
-> The code, derivations, and plots are part of personal study of solar neutrino oscillations.
+> The code, derivations, and plots summarize key concepts in solar neutrino oscillations and support independent exploration of neutrino flavor evolution.

 ## Solar Electron Density